or “Rasta” Rob’s Jamaican “Curried” Chicken

 (This dish may also be cooked in a crock pot for 6 hours at the low setting.
 Remove the lid for the last 10 minutes while you make the rice!)

--Then heat the oil in a large pot over medium to almost medium/high heat.
+-Heat the oil in a large pot over medium to almost medium/high heat.

 -Add the scallions, garlic, ginger, curry, allspice and pepper and cook, stirring often for a few minutes.